 Apprentices are subject to the same arrangements as other employees.
 They should be made aware of the disciplinary procedure that operates in your workplace and the procedures to be followed in the event of sickness.

-All Consortia providers will run an induction with the apprentice that explains many aspects of their apprenticeship, and you will need to cover specific details that relate to their place of work.
+NTG will run an induction with the apprentice that explains many aspects of their apprenticeship, and you will need to cover specific details that relate to their place of work.

 At the very least, induction should cover the following: